Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 Recommendations

-• The organisers are super helpful, so reach out to them with any queries you might have.
+• Ask questions.
+The organisers are super helpful, so reach out to them with any queries you might have.

-• Take some time to practice to help you feel more confident in your delivery
+• Take some time to practice.
+Rehearsing will help you feel more confident in your delivery

 • Don’t worry if you forget to say something.
 The audience don’t know what’s on your script, so they won’t know if you miss anything.